How to become a great business leader

 So which capabilities should you build first?
 Earlier, I promised a simple way to outpace competitors’ organic growth.
 It’s superior B2B customer insight.
 In 20 or 30 years, people will look back at how we explore B2B customer needs today and say… “Really?
 That’s how they did it?”
 There’s an enormous gap between the customer insight a few companies have begun enjoying… and what most muddle along with.

 For more, check out our latest white paper, Guessing at Customer Needs.
 You’ll see an unbreakable link between B2B customer insight and profitable, sustainable organic growth.
 You can learn more about the science of B2B customer insight with short videos on our blog page.
-To get the full picture, send someone to our next public workshop.
+To get the full picture, send someone to our next open workshop.

 What will this accomplish?
 You’ll be researching capabilities for future years.
 But hey… this is what great leaders do.